YaoGroup/DIFFICE_jax/README.md

 python -m pip install DIFFICE_jax
 ```

+## Documentation

+The documentation for the algorithms and the mathematical formulation for the data assimilation of ice shelves
+are provided in the `docs` folder.
+Documentations for the `tutorial` and real-data `examples` are separately
+given in each folder.

 ## Getting start with a Tutorial
 We highly recommend the user who has no previous experience in either PINNs or inverse problems in Glaciology to get familar